-Delicious and unique Fresh Apple Crumble Cake, with layers of apple, encased in a lovely crust and with a wonderful crumble topping.
+Delicious and unique creamy apple crumble cake, with layers of apple and cream, encased in a lovely crust and with a wonderful crumble topping.

 For the cake:

 - 1 1/2 cups + 3 Tbsp all-purpose flour

 - 3/4 cup white sugar